-My name is Matt Cowe and I am a guitarist, Ulverston and Skype guitar teacher.
-I teach Chet Atkins fingerstyle guitar and beginners to advanced students in all styles from classical to rock.
-I am also a gigging musician and play in several local bands.
+My name is Matt Cowe and I am a guitarist and online guitar teacher.
+I teach fingerstyle guitar and beginners to advanced students in all styles from classical to rock.

-I have been working since 2002 from my home in the lively town of Ulverston in the Lake District area of the UK.
-I also have been working with international students from all over the world via the internet and Skype.
+I have been working since 2002 from my home in the lively town of Ulverston in the Lake District area of the UK and in 2022 relocated to France where I am carrying on working with students from all over the world via the internet.

 In 1996 I embarked on a degree course in music (jazz) at Middlesex University in North London.
 Here I expanded my musical horizons considerably and gained a first class honours degree.
 I met some wonderful musicians here, both tutors and fellow students and enjoyed my time immensely.
 It was at Middlesex that my tutor, Stuart Hall, introduced me to the music of Chet Atkins and Jerry Reed.